haimbilia/BuyHub/readme.txt

     => 060873 - Admin UI: Different data is showing under the 'Language data' section while editing and adding the pages under the content pages section.
     => 060874 - Admin UI: Added data is not showing under the 'language data' section while editing the records under the content pages section.
-    => 061017 - Admin UI: Design is not aligned when the session is expired under the FAQ section
+    => 061017 - Admin UI: Design is not aligned when the session is expired under the FAQ section => 061013 - Admin UI: Status is 'in-active' by default while adding the record on the whole system

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.